>TOPICS

 However, before the aspirant can become this interface between the worlds, s/he must die the death of initiation.
 Usually, the plants or mushrooms (such as henbane, belladonna, angel trumpet, toadstool, jimsonweed, and ergot) that provide the transition to other worlds via trance are highly poisonous.
 They can, even if only slightly overdosed, actually lead to the death of the aspirant.

-However, if dosed correctly, s/he ‚only‘ dies on his/her first journey to the upper or lower world.
-Correctly spoken: his/her everyday consciousness ‚dies‘ on that journey.
-Replaced by a liminal shamanic consciousness, it can additionally receive the ‚frequency‘ of the upper and lower world.
-Moreover, the twice-born can then ‚switch‚ between the frequencies, as with a world receiver.
+However, if dosed correctly, s/he only dies on his/her first journey to the upper or lower world.
+Correctly spoken: his/her everyday consciousness dies on that journey.
+Replaced by a liminal shamanic consciousness, it can also receive the frequency of the upper and lower worlds.
+Moreover, the twice-born can switch between the frequencies, as with a world receiver.

 Topography of the worlds